-Editorial integrity is and always has been my MOST important consideration when writing blog posts across all of my sites: I write ONLY and ALWAYS about things I would buy, things I want to buy, or things I have bought (which is a lot as you know LOL), and I have NEVER, nor will I EVER NOT EVER accept money or goods in exchange for writing a positive post on a designer or boutique, disregarding my own opinion.
+Editorial integrity is and always has been my MOST important consideration when writing blog posts: I write ONLY and ALWAYS about things I would buy, things I want to buy, or things I have bought, and I have NEVER, nor will I EVER NOT EVER accept money or goods in exchange for writing a positive post on a designer or boutique, disregarding my own opinion.

 In the interest of full disclosure though, I’d like to elaborate a little on how I make money (this is my full-time job) and what goes into my Reviews.

 Finally, I’m sure you’re aware of the advertisements I serve on all of my sites.
 As with affiliates, I only work with advertisers I respect, have bought from or would buy from.
-I have full control over all the ads on my sites, I don’t work with any ad networks, and have even stopped displaying google ads on most of my sites – I’m sorry, but if I see one of those RIDICULOUS weight loss ads being served by google on a blog I happen to be visiting, I’m leaving quickly and not going back.
+I have full control over all the ads on my sites, I don’t work with any ad networks, and do display some relevant google ads.

 I hope that clears up any questions you might have had, but please don’t hesitate to contact me if you have more.
 I love to talk 🙂